Post - MSW Seminar

 This seminar will meet weekly during the fall term and winter term, and monthly during the spring/summer terms.
 Every other week, the seminar focuses on Multicultural Issues.
 Posters MC Seminar explores, through a primarily experiential format, experiences, issues, concepts and skills relevant to becoming a multiculturally-sensitive practitioner and individual.
 Various topics will be addressed in Post MSW Seminar including:

 - Approaches to clinical issues and brief therapy

 - Professional development such as current topics in Clinical Social Work in University Counseling Centers and job search/career

 Post-MSW Fellowship Specialization and Mentoring

 Post-MSW fellows will spend time each week to the pursuit of their area of specialization (examples may include administration, assessment, clinical research, eating issues, trauma, or community outreach.)
-Each post-MSW fellow will the oppertunity for ongoing consulation with staff with specific skills, interests and experiences in the area of specialization chosen by the Post–MSW.
+Each post-MSW fellow will the opportunity for ongoing consulation with staff with specific skills, interests and experiences in the area of specialization chosen by the Post–MSW.

 Two hours per week of individual supervision are provided throughout the year, with opportunities for adjunct supervision as needed.
-Post–MSWs have input into whether the supervisor changes or remains the same throughout the year.

 Additional Learning Supports